If you do not find an answer to your question below, click here to contact us.

 If you object, you may be asked to answer questions by the attorneys, or the Court, about your reasons for objecting.
 No person or entity or other Class Members may object for, or on behalf of, any other Class Member.

 The Court will hold a Final Approval Hearing at 10:00 a.m.
 CT. on July 27, 2021, by Zoom Video.
-The Zoom Video link will be posted on this website.
+Individuals can listen to the hearing by dialing into the CONFERENCE LINE 1-888-363-4749 and entering the ACCESS CODE 4697748#.
 At this hearing the Court will consider whether the Settlement is fair, reasonable, and adequate, among other considerations.
 If there are objections, the Court will consider them.
 The Court will listen to people who have previously asked to speak at the hearing.
 The Court may also decide how much to pay Class Counsel.
 After the hearing, the Court will decide whether to approve the Settlement.
 We do not know how long these decisions will take.

 The hearing may be moved to a different date or time without additional notice, so it is a good idea to check this website for updates.